iossifovlab/snakeobjects/documentation/documentation.rst

 In ``snakeobjects``, a *workflow user* creates a *project directory* and inside a project configuration file called ``so_project.yaml``.
-The ``so_project.yaml`` file contains parameters that specify the pipeline operating on the project, pointers to the input and metadata associated with the project, and parameters that control the processing to configure the project.
+The ``so_project.yaml`` file contains parameters that specify the pipeline operating on the project, pointers to the input and :term:`metadata` associated with the project, and parameters that control the processing to configure the project.
 The *workflow user* uses the ``sobjects`` command line tool to initialize (usually using the :option:`sobjects prepare`